Agatha Christie’s House – Greenway House

 Greenway House is a stunning 18th century Grade II-listed Georgian mansion in Devon.
 Overlooking the River Dart, the picturesque site was once the holiday home of prolific author Agatha Christie and is today full of some of her best-loved possessions.

 Greenway House history

-Greenway House was first mentioned as ‘Greynway’ in 1493.
-A Tudor mansion graced the site in the 16th century where Humphrey Gilbert (half-brother of Sir Walter Raleigh) was born but the present house was built in the 18th century and added to over the next century and a half.
+Greenway House was first mentioned as ‘Greynway’ in 1493, with a Tudor mansion gracing the site in the 16th century where Humphrey Gilbert (half-brother of Sir Walter Raleigh) was born.
+The present house was built in the 18th century however, and was added to over the next century and a half.

-Each room is packed full of the trinkets she loved including dominoes and card games in front of the Drawing Room’s fireplace and her beautiful Steinway piano.
-There are her picnic baskets and walking sticks telling tales of hot, lazy afternoons in the grounds and since her family were avid collectors, there is a staggering 11,000 items in the house to see.
+Today Greenway House is open to visitors and offers a rare insight into Christie’s private life.
+Each room is packed full of the trinkets she loved, including the dominoes and card games she played in front of the Drawing Room’s fireplace, and her beautiful Steinway piano.
+Her picnic baskets and walking sticks tell tales of hot, lazy afternoons in the grounds, and since her family were avid collectors there are a staggering 11,000 items in the house to peruse.

 You’ll find china, silverware, pottery, tapestries, wooden Maucheline-ware and a lovely collection of Stevengraphs – silk bookmarks or pictures made by Thomas Stevens, a Coventry silk ribbon manufacturer.
-Of course a staggering collection of books are piled high in every available space and on every available surface.
+Of course an intimidating collection of books are also piled high in every available space and on every available surface.

 The grounds include a walled garden, peach house, vinery, and a beautiful fernery, as well as a quirky dog cemetery where her pets are buried.
 Unusually, there is also a Napoleonic-era battery built around 1790 in the grounds, and further along a Boathouse may be found that was the ‘scene of the crime’ in the Poirot mystery Dead Man’s Folly!